 in the Newcastle area.
 These routes connect major centres such as Newcastle city, Hamilton, Jesmond, Kotara and Charlestown.
 Services typically operate

 approximately hourly or half-hourly.

-In addition to its many bus services, Newcastle Buses and Ferries operate the Stockton Ferry, which connects Newcastle city with Stockton on the other side of the harbour.
+In addition to its many bus services, Newcastle Transport operates the Stockton Ferry, which connects Newcastle city with Stockton on the other side of the harbour.
 The wharf and ferry are accessible for wheelchairs and prams, and bikes are welcome with racks provided on the ferry for safe passage of you and your bike across the harbour.

-For a trip planner, timetables, route maps, and other information visit the Newcastle Buses and Ferries website.
+For a trip planner, timetables, route maps, and other information visit the Newcastle Transport website.

 Riding a bike is one of the best ways to get around inner city Newcastle as many attractions are located within minutes of each other.
 The city has both on road and off road bike tracks and is a mixture of flat and hilly terrain.
 Newcastle is one of the first cities in NSW to have bike sharing program, called Spinway it is located at 3 Honeysucke Drive.
 Bikes can also be hired from Newcastle Electric Bikes, Newcastle Bike Hire and Metro Cycles.
 Click here to view a map of their locations.